funcool/rumext/README.md

 # rumext #

-Simple and Decomplected UI library based on React.
+Simple and Decomplected UI library based on React >= 18.

 ## Using rumext